What is the Somerset Armed Forces Covenant?

 Armed Forces Day

-Armed Forces Day, Saturday 24 June 2017, is a chance to show your support for the men and women who make up the armed forces community, from serving troops to service families, veterans and cadets.
-More information about about plans to mark Armed Forces Day.
+Armed Forces Day is a chance to show your support for the men and women who make up the armed forces community, from serving troops to service families, veterans and cadets.
+More information about plans to mark Armed Forces Day.

 Royal British Legion 2012 Census 'Count them in' campaign